New Student Registration Resources

 What if I Forget to Check my Email?

 It is your responsibility to check your email and/or your waitlist status.
 The time allowed for enrollment will not be extended.
-You should check your email or status on Self-Service daily to allow yourself the maximum amount of time to enroll.
+You should check your email or schedule in Self-Service daily to allow yourself the maximum amount of time to enroll.

-What if I am on the Waitlist for an Online Class When the Class Starts?
+What if I am on the Waitlist for a Class When the Class Starts?

-If you are on a waitlist for an online class when the class starts, you must email the instructor the first day of class to see if a spot is available to add the class.
-If there is space in the class, the instructor will provide you with an Authorization Code (add code) that you can use to register through Self-Service.
+Students on a waitlist will have priority to add the class if there is space.
+If you are on a waitlist when the class starts, you must email the instructor the first day of class (for online classes) or attend the first-class meeting (for in-person classes) to see if a spot is available to add the class.
+If there is space in the class, the instructor will give you authorization to add the class and you can then go back into your schedule in Self-Service and register.

 What if I Have a Registration Hold?